acme-ag/Project_Loan_Approval.Rmd/README.md

 We can't see the normal distribution of the data in any variable.

 There are a lot of correlations between many variables like income and assets or loan amount.
-Interesting thing is to explore the correlations between not so obviouse vars.
+But mostly these things are more or less expected: the more income a person has the more things they have like luxury or properties, or bank assets.
+And more likely a person with a higher income will get the loan approved.
+Interesting thing is to explore the correlations between not so obviouse vars, and make models involving the categorical variables.
+Like what role does the education has here?
+Does it make any impact on the decision to approve or not the loan?
+On amount?
+And self-employment - is it a positive factor or a factor of risk?

 ## 2. Calculate Self employment / Loan approval status correlation.